FuseByExample/camel-dynamic-routing/ReadMe.md

 will be shared (parent profile of) the 2 service profiles: `example-dynamic-routing-base` and `example-dynamic-routing-newservice`.

-Select the `Profile` tab, and push the `Create Profile` button on upper right.
+Select the `Profiles` tab, and push the `Create Profile` button on upper right.
 You will be prompted to enter a name, and select zero or more Parent Profiles.
 Follow the details below to create the three target Profiles:

 Name: `example-dynamic-routing-parent`